candidlyblunt/candidlyblunt.github.io/_posts/2016-05-20-rebellion.markdown

 Humble water is boiled and added, <br/>
 no questions asked, <br/>
 as I regain control of the day,<br/>
-I contemplate - will this last?<br/>
+and contemplate - will this last?<br/>